jerturowetz/notes/whishlist.md

 ## Music gear

+- $20 ea Naiant inline attenuator x4
 - 4chnl snake for mics 1-4 (15' or more)
 - 8chnl TRS snake for DI 1-8 (6' or more)
+- 4-6ru rack case
+- $450 Radial Key Largo (for Travis main)
 - $75 StageBug SB-2 (for Travis access)
-- $450 Radial Key Largo (for Travis main)
-- $20 ea Naiant inline attenuator x4
-- Stage snake (really whatever is cheapest, I just need 8-12 channels, Whirlwind whatever)
-- 4-6ru rack case, rack drawer for headphone exts and headphones
-- Rack strain releif panel for back
-- Custom 8chn snake
-- Mixer case (12RU for the mixwizard)
-- Smaller rack unit for PA w/vented panel above amp & EQ & Comp
-- K&M 259 Short boom stand x2 (amps / toms)
-- $30 Behringer PM1 x4
-- Amp clips for AC30
 - K&M 21021 or 21430 (or old Atlas) Overhead microphone stand
 - Primacoustic KickStand and K&M 21160 Boom arm for kick
 - Primacoustic CrashGuard x2